A degeneration approach to Skoda's Division Theorem: Introduction

 The assumption that $\codim_X Z = 1$ in Theorem \ref{thm:L2-extension} makes the statement and the proof cleaner but is not really needed.
 As remarked in Section \ref{sec:L2-higherCodim} (in particular Theorem \ref{thm:L2-nonAdjoint}), in fact minimal modifications of the same arguments prove analogous statements for $Z$ of higher codimension.

 \paragraph*{\textbf{Acknowledgements}} I am grateful to Dror Varolin for bringing this topic to my attention, for many helpful discussions and a lot of encouragement.
-I also thank Bo Berndtsson and L\'{a}szl\'{o} Lempert for providing useful comments and suggestions.
+I also thank Bo Berndtsson, L\'{a}szl\'{o} Lempert, Christian Schnell, and Xu Wang for providing useful comments and suggestions.
+Finally, I thank the anonymous referees for their helpful observations.